kitnil/awesome/README.md

 - [1backend](https://github.com/1backend/1backend) - Run your web apps easily with a complete platform that you can install on any server.
 Build composable microservices and lambdas.
 - [path-to-regexp](https://github.com/pillarjs/path-to-regexp) - Turn a path string such as `/user/:name` into a regular expression
 - [tagspaces](https://github.com/tagspaces/tagspaces) - TagSpaces is an offline, open source, document manager with tagging support
-- [playwright](https://github.com/microsoft/playwright) - Node.js library to automate Chromium, Firefox and WebKit with a single API
 - [tinykeys](https://github.com/jamiebuilds/tinykeys) - A tiny (~400 B) & modern library for keybindings.
 - [penrose](https://github.com/penrose/penrose) - Create beautiful diagrams just by typing mathematical notation in plain text.
 - [tabToWindow](https://github.com/acarabott/tabToWindow) - Chrome extension to move the current tab to a new window using the command API